|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 Our faculty are cognizant of the requirements of working professionals, and understand when work occasionally interferes with class presence.
 But the student must be aware that a class interactive presence will be required for some courses.

-Applications are reviewed on a rolling admission basis, meaning that once the application is complete, the admission evaluation process begins.
+Applications will be reviewed on a rolling admission basis, meaning that once the application is complete, the admission evaluation process begins.
 The application can be completed online or downloaded at http://www.umaine.edu/graduate.

 GMAT waiver Effective Spring 2017 and following: